-Italian White Bean Soup with Sausage Meatballs is the coziest dinner imaginable, it’s based on a traditional Italian bean soup with brilliant little sausage meatballs that take no time to make.
-Family dinner, game day, holiday potluck, this hearty soup is a keeper.
+Italian White Bean Soup with Sausage Meatballs is the coziest dinner imaginable, it’s based on a traditional Mediterranean bean soup with brilliant little sausage meatballs that take no time to make.
+This hearty soup is a keeper.

 This sunny Italian white bean soup with sausage has a lot going on, so let’s break it down ~